boycetrus/Sutherland-Library-Bootstrap-3-/README.md

 # sutherland-library-bootstrap-3
-Development templates for the Sutherland Shire Libraries webiste based on Bootstrap 3 framework.
+Development templates for the Sutherland Shire Libraries website based on Bootstrap 3 framework.